laxatzi/100-days-of-code/log.md

 **Thoughts**: Skim through Bootstrap 4 documentation for code samples and components similar to what I 've used so far in the course.

 **Link(s) to work**: [Glozzom Theme](https://github.com/laxatzi/glozzomClone/blob/master/blog.html)

+### Day 13:  Wednesday 27

+**Today's Progress**: Read BS4 documentation.
+Played with sample code and build some components.
+                      Read the Introduction to HTTP free book by Launch School.

+**Thoughts**: Skim through Bootstrap 4 documentation for code samples and components similar to what I 've used so far in the course.